Land of Oz: The Land of Oz

 The regions have a color scheme: blue for Munchkins, yellow for Winkies, red for Quadlings, green for the Emerald City, and (in works after the first) purple for the Gillikins, which region was also not named in the first book.
 This emphasis on color is in contrast with Kansas; Baum, describing it, used "gray" nine times in four paragraphs.
-In The Wonderful Wizard of Oz, this is merely the favorite color, used for clothing and other man-made objects, and having some influence on their choice of crops, but the basic colors of the world are natural colors.
+In The Wonderful Wizard of Oz, this is merely the favorite color of each quadrant, used for clothing and other man-made objects, and having some influence on their choice of crops, but the basic colors of the world are natural colors.
 The effect is less consistent in later works.
 In The Marvelous Land of Oz, the book states that everything in the land of the Gillikins is purple, including the plants and mud, and a character can see that he is leaving when the grass turns from purple to green, but it also describes pumpkins as orange and corn as green in that land.
-Baum, indeed, never used the color scheme consistently; in many books, he alluded to the colors to orient the characters and readers to their location, and then did not refer to it again.
+Baum, indeed, never used the color scheme consistently; in many books, he alluded to the colors to orient the characters and readers to their location and then did not refer to it again.
 His most common technique was to depict the man-made articles and flowers as the color of the country, leaving leaves, grass, and fruit their natural colors.

 Most of these regions are settled with prosperous and contented people.
 However, this naturally is lacking in scope for plot.
 Numerous pockets throughout the Land of Oz are cut off from the main culture, for geographic or cultural reasons.
 Many have never heard of Ozma, making it impossible for them to acknowledge her as their rightful queen.
-These regions are concentrated around the edges of the country, and constitute the main settings for books that are set entirely within Oz.
+These regions are concentrated around the edges of the country and constitute the main settings for books that are set entirely within Oz.
 The Lost Princess of Oz, for instance, is set entirely in rough country in Winkie Country, between two settled areas.
 In Glinda of Oz, Ozma speaks of her duty to discover all these stray corners of Oz.

 In The Wonderful Wizard of Oz, a yellow brick road leads from the lands of the Munchkins to the Emerald City.
-Other such roads featured in other works: one from Gillikin Country in The Marvelous Land of Oz, and a second one from Munchkin Land in The Patchwork Girl of Oz.
+Other such roads featured in other works: one from Gillikin Country in The Marvelous Land of Oz and a second one from Munchkin Land in The Patchwork Girl of Oz.